DukeAPO/dukeapo.github.io/README.md

 ## Project organization

-Rather than grouping files by type, we'll group by feature.
+Rather than grouping files by type, we'll **group by feature**.
 So everything for the "About" section will live in the same folder (HTML, CSS, images, etc.) and all the sections appearing on the Home screen will be in the same home folder.

 For more info, this [Medium article](https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1) is a good read.